Super Bowl XLI: Statistical overview

 This was the third Super Bowl to have two players rush for more than 100 yards as Dominic Rhodes had 113 for the Colts and Thomas Jones had 112 for the Bears.
 Tony Dungy is the third man to win the Super Bowl as a head coach as well as a player, following Tom Flores and Mike Ditka.

 For the Colts, Rhodes rushed for 113 yards and a touchdown, while also catching an 8-yard reception.
 Addai rushed for 77 yards and caught 10 passes for 66 yards.
 Wilkins returned four kickoffs for 89 yards and 3 punts for 42 yards in what turned out to be his final NFL game.
 Adam Vinatieri became the first kicker ever to play in five Super Bowls and the first to win four Super Bowl rings.
 Vinatieri's three field goals and two extra points gave him 49 points for the entire 2006 post-season, an NFL record.
 The Colts' win was the first major professional championship for Indiana since the Indiana Pacers' ABA title in the 1972–73 season.

 Hester's touchdown for the Bears on the opening kickoff was the first one in Super Bowl history, and the ninth kick return for a touchdown in a Super Bowl; only three of the nine teams who did this went on to win the game (the Green Bay Packers in Super Bowl XXXI, the Baltimore Ravens in Super Bowls XXXV and XLVII, and the Seattle Seahawks in Super Bowl XLVIII).
 Hester's return also kept a streak alive for there being a kickoff return for a touchdown in each Super Bowl played at Dolphin Stadium.
 Hester's and Wayne's touchdowns in the first quarter marked the first time in Super Bowl history the first two touchdowns were scored by players from the same college (University of Miami).
 Jones was the Bears' top rusher with 112 yards, while also catching four passes for 18 yards.
 Desmond Clark was the Bears' top receiver with six receptions for 64 yards.
 Grossman completed 20 of 28 passes for 165 yards and a touchdown, with two interceptions, leaving him with a QB rating of 68.3 for the game.
 Muhsin Muhammad became the third player ever to score a touchdown in the Super Bowl for two teams, joining Ricky Proehl and Jerry Rice.

+As mentioned previously, this was only the third time in Super Bowl history to have two 100 yard rushers.
+In Super Bowl III, Colts halfback Tom Matte and Jets fullback Matt Snell rushed for 116 and 121 yards, respectively.
+22 years later in Super Bowl XXV, Bills halfback Thurman Thomas rushed for 135 yards while the Giants O.J.
+Anderson (the game's MVP) rushed for 102 yards.